Fiction

 “With another year?”

 Previously he could not imagine going to Los Angeles on his own.
 After a year of these changes to his voice and his body, he was less child-size and had no misgivings now.
 He also had the money and believed he might have just enough talent for what he now was referring to as LA.
-He pictured being there, still taking lessons and practicing, but doing it where he could learn the ropes and make contacts so that he could figure out how to put together a career as a composer.
+He pictured being there, still taking lessons and practicing, but doing it where he could learn the ropes and make contacts.
 His parents said, “Absolutely not.
 You are 14, not even old enough to drive.
 How would you even get around?”
 But he was negotiating from a position of strength.
 If they woke up some morning and he was gone, they could have him arrested and brought back, but he could just leave again.
 He did not say that.
 It was inherent in his attitude, which they did not like.
 With quiet confidence, he reminded them of all the things they told him not to do, things that had gotten him to where he was now, and that enabled him to do this.

 “Nothing is going to happen for me here.
 I have to be there.”